Sanalogi/NFCREAD-Android-SDK-Example/README.md

 If there are further issues observed due to this crash, please get in contact with the NFCRead team if you're running a version of NFCRead SDK version 1.1.7 or later.
 Please make sure to add the logcat logs by filtering with NFCREAD tag.

+## The SDK takes 10 seconds to load from time to time